P5vc/ServerConfigurations/README.md

 `curl https://raw.githubusercontent.com/P5vc/FetchApply/master/install -o /tmp/install && sudo bash /tmp/install && echo -e "$(cat /etc/fetchapply | grep -v 'fa_var_IGNORE_ERRORS')" > /etc/fetchapply && echo "fa_var_IGNORE_ERRORS=true" >> /etc/fetchapply && sudo fa`

-After running the command, we answer any prompts that may appear, and then follow any final instructions (that cannot be automated) as left in the `/root/TODO` file.
+After running the command, we answer any prompts that may appear, and then follow any final instructions (that cannot be automated), as left in the `/root/TODO` file.

 Note: This script will only work for official, authorized Priveasy servers that already have the correct DNS records set.